International Perspectives on Higher Education Program

 2) Statement of interest with confirmation of departmental support (e.g. signature of supervisor/dean/department chair)

-3) $350 non-refundable deposit (check or money order only made payable to USC)
+3) $350 non-refundable deposit (check or money order only made payable to USC).
+Or, if being funded by his/her department, an intrainstitutional transfer memo may be submitted.
+Contact the Study Abroad Office for more details.

 The statement of interest should clearly convey the applicant’s: 1) motivations for participating in the program; 2) their goals for the program; and 3) how participation in this program will enhance their work on campus.